coralieco/workshop-git-rebase/README.md

 Successfully rebased and updated refs/heads/paragraph_1.
 ```

-Then I can check that `bad` commit disappeared with `git log`
+Then I check that `bad` commit has disappeared with `git log`

-I can make a simple rebase to check that poem and paragraph_1 are up to date
+I can make a simple rebase to check that `poem` and `paragraph_1` branches are up to date

 ```
 $ git rebase poem